R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/playing-on-linux.md

 _DXVK-async_:

-Wine: https://github.com/Sporif/dxvk-async/releases (put it in ~/.local/share/lutris/runtime/dxvk extract and type name in "DXVK version" of the folder, to enable set the environment variable _DXVK_ASYNC 1_)
+Wine: https://github.com/Sporif/dxvk-async/releases (put it in ~/.local/share/lutris/runtime/dxvk extract and type name in "DXVK version" of the folder, to enable set the environment variable `DXVK_ASYNC 1`)

 Proton: can be used with **Proton-GE**.
-Type _DXVK_ASYNC 1_ under LAUNCH OPTIONS.
+Type `DXVK_ASYNC 1` under `LAUNCH OPTIONS`.

 _Prevent Origin from writing certain files_: https://github.com/ValveSoftware/Proton/issues/4001#issuecomment-647014231

 Path:

-Proton: x/steamapps/compatdata/1237970/pfx/drive_c/users/steamuser/Application Data/Origin
+Proton: `x/steamapps/compatdata/1237970/pfx/drive_c/users/steamuser/Application Data/Origin`

-Wine: x/drive_c/users/yourusername/AppData/Roaming/Origin
+Wine: `x/drive_c/users/<username>/AppData/Roaming/Origin`

 Access can be restricted using a file manager or terminal:

-_chmod -R 555_  ->access only
+`chmod -R 555` ->access only

-_chmod -R 755_  ->access + save
+`chmod -R 755`  ->access + save

-It's also possible to make aliases to type something short like tfoff/tfon.
+It's also possible to make command aliases to type something short like tfoff/tfon.